UFFeScience/OntoExpLine/README.md

 ## OntoExpLine Specification

-OntoExpLine was developed integrating different ontologies, using ProveOne as the base structure; this way, the ProveOne specifications can be found on this [link][1] on section 3.
+OntoExpLine was developed integrating different ontologies, using ProveOne as the base structure; this way, the ProveOne specifications can be found on this [link][1].

 #### ExperimentLine:
 An Experiment line represents an experiment that is capable to be derived into multiple workflows.

-* __has super classe:__
+* __has super classe:__ Thing

 #### AbstractActivity:
 An AbstractActivity establishes an operation, but no specify how to do it.
 In the abstract workflow context, an abstract activity represents the blocks that compose the workflow.